danoctavian/bluntly/README.md

 ![alt text](https://github.com/danoctavian/bluntly/blob/master/docs/chat-diagram.png "fuuak")

-Disclaimer: there's no really clever ideas here, i'm just stiching some things together.
-It's a hacky implementation (I can't justify myself for this, it just felt good to screw around in javascript).

 #### Important note

 Bluntly is currently undergoing a rewrite from javascript to Golang. the old javascript code is in node-bluntly. the rest of the code is work in progress.